danielrichman/strict-rfc3339/README.md

  - gmtime: splits a timestamp into a UTC time tuple
  - localtime: splits a timestamp into a local time tuple _including_ the 'is DST' flag
- - timezone: variable that provides the local timezone offset
- - altzone: variable that provides the local timezone DST offset

 Based on the (probably correct) assumption that gmtime and localtime are always right, we can use gmtime and localtime, and take the difference in order